rippywow/RippyUI/README.md

 12) LibClassicDurations - Required by ClassicAuraDurations to show debuff times
 13) Lorti-UI-Classic - reskin/texturize default frames/bars.
 Blackframe but with button textures
 14) OmniCC - Cooldown Numbers
+15) NugRunning - Nice visual bars for enemy debuffs.
+Works even if you untarget the mob.
+(You can also enable this to show a cooldown bar but I have it disabled by default) /nrun
-15) MonkeyQuest - quest tracker replacement, default quest tracker only allows to track 5 quests at a time, also it looks better and it's more functional
+16) MonkeyQuest - quest tracker replacement, default quest tracker only allows to track 5 quests at a time, also it looks better and it's more functional
-16) OneBag3 - One bag to rule them all
+17) OneBag3 - One bag to rule them all
-17) RealMobHealth - Stores mob health info after killing a mob
+18) RealMobHealth - Stores mob health info after killing a mob
+19) RippyFont - Changes size of certain ingame fonts
+20) RippyPortraits - Class Icon as Portraits, and a CUSTOM Player(Self) Portrait.
+Hover over your own portrait and scroll up and down with mousewheel to select your portrait you want to use.
-18) TinyTooltip - customizable tooltip. /tt for options
+21) TinyTooltip - customizable tooltip. /tt for options
-19) tullaRange - colors action bars if no resources / out of range
+22) tullaRange - colors action bars if no resources / out of range
-19) TwitchEmotes - if you type twitch emotes in game it shows the emote.
+23) TwitchEmotes - if you type twitch emotes in game it shows the emote.
 WidePeepoHappy
-20) UnitFramesImproved - the best unitframe addon ever developed.
+24) UnitFramesImproved - the best unitframe addon ever developed.
 Removes "name bar" and add its to the "health bar", colors by classes, etc. /ufi
-21) VendorPrice - shows vendor price, pressing left cntrl with bags open flashes the lowest value grey item, if you need to delete something quickly
+25) VendorPrice - shows vendor price, pressing left cntrl with bags open flashes the lowest value grey item, if you need to delete something quickly

 ### Changelog

+1.2 Fixed a ton of compatibility issues (RealMobHealth finally works with UnitFramesImproved now!).
+Added custom fonts.
+Resized fonts.
+Added custom player portraits for yourself + class portraits for targets.
+Re-added NugRunning by request (Hopefully blizzard doesn't break the API again)

+1.11 Minor tweaks

 1.1 Fixed Nameplate castbar, disabled buff textures, cleaned up compatibility issues and lua errors.